tonytcb/simple-vwap-calculation-engine/README.md

 ## How to run

-With docker you can run `make docker-run MAX_TRADINGS=100`.
+With docker you can run `make docker-run`.

-With go installed in your local environment: `go run`
+With go installed in your local environment: `go run .`

 _MAX_TRADINGS is equals to 200 as default value._